gitgutgit/AnalysisAiBot/README.md

 AnalysisAiBotV0.4 py (AnaylsisAiBotStreamlit.py) -> same results,but now can change the images folder, change template, saved json file name streamlit run name.py

+AnalysisAiBotV0.5 py (AnaylsisAiBotStreamlit.py is not 0.5v, but experiment version):
+Fix the critical bugs that bring the wrong order files from path. ->  previous (lesser than 20 percent accurancy) - > near to 60 percent.